Omni Calculator logo

 The course of the loan

-The most essential feature that distinguishes a student loans from other loans is that, in principle, the borrower doesn't begin to repay the debt as soon as they receive the loan.
+The most essential feature that distinguishes a student loan from other loans is that, in principle, the borrower doesn't begin to repay the debt as soon as they receive the loan.
 The lifetime of a typical student loan consists of three main stages, listed below.
 You may encounter these terms while using our student loan calculator.

 1. In-school period